lkonarek/lkonarek/_posts/2020-04-30-NBA-Capstone-Condensed-Report.md

 ---
 layout: post
-title: Data Science in the last 20 years of the NBA: A summary:
+title: Data Science & the NBA: A summary:
 ---

 ## Introduction and Business Questions: